+So, what about India?
+Do people celebrate Christmas and New Year in India and if yes, then how?
+Well, obviously, not so widely like in Europe, United States, Latin America or Russia – the countries with a majority of Christian people in general, but they do.
 There are the Christian (Catholic) people in India too, though less.
 But not only they do celebrate Christmas here.
-Since there are representatives of most worlds religions in India, they are respectful and curious about each other’s Holidays, trying to take a participation in them.
+Since there are representatives of most worlds religions in India, they are respectful and curious about each other’s holidays, trying to take a participation in them.

-The celebration of Christmas in India didn’t take on too large sizes and significance.
-New Year’s also as well: on New Years Ave people mostly go out to celebrate too.
-Young people can go partying with their friends.
-So Christmas and New Year celebrations are considered some sort of fancy or modern things for many people (apart from Christian Indians I believe, though I have not met any yet).
+The celebration of Christmas in India didn’t take on too large sizes and significance, New Year’s celebration as well: on New Years Ave young people mostly go out to party with their friends, people with kids can go to shopping malls, elderly people don’t celebrate it just usually.

 If you are interested how people in India do celebrate other Festivals, please Click Here.